jquense/clank/README.md

     var person = new GermanSpanishAmerican()

     person.greet() // => "hello and hola and guten morgen"

+    // Super calls with Constructors
+    // ---------

+    var Machine = Clank.Object.extend({

+           constructor: function(){
+             Clank.Object.call(this) //call the super constructor in the traditional way

+             this.greeting = (this.greeting || '') + 'whizz'
+           }
+         })

+    var Toaster = Machine.extend({

+          // call the super Toaster constructor after the Toaster constructor using a Descriptor
+          constructor: Clank.before(function(){
+            this.greeting = 'whorl'
+          })
+        })

 ### .reopen(...spec)

 `.reopen` is like `.extend` but instead of creating a new Class it alters the current class prototype.
-Changes made to the prototype will cascade throguh the object heirarchy. `.reopen` has the same signature as `.extend`.
+Changes made to the prototype will cascade throguh the object heirarchy.

+`.reopen` has the same signature as `.extend`.

     var Person = Clank.Object.extend({ species: 'homo sapien'}) , Man    = Person.extend({ gender: 'male' });